 As renewable energy operations expand throughout the OCS, and new activities pose potential risks to marine animals and habitats, BSEE protected species ecologists continue to coordinate with other regulators and scientists to provide feedback and recommendations for adaptive management to improve the effectiveness of protected species mitigations and regulations.

 BSEE’s ECP oversees verification and enforcement of marine mineral and conventional and renewable energy activities on the Atlantic, Gulf of Mexico (GOM), Pacific, and Alaska OCS.
 Activities vary by region both in the amount of activity and the protected species present.

 BSEE ECP ensures that industry complies with all environmental laws, regulations, and relevant provisions, stipulations, and conditions placed on OCS leases, plans, and permits.
-There are a number of protected species requirements for industry operators when working on the OCS.
-These requirements are included in approvals or permits but may also be summarized in Notices to Lessees (NTLs).
 Regional requirements, protected species information, stranding contacts, and other resources are provided below.

 Frequently Asked Questions